-Completing the Northwest BeltLine is a key objective for the Atlanta BelLine, and will close the 22 mile BeltLine loop by connecting the Westside Trail to the Northeast Trail.
-Atlanta BeltLine’s engineering and real estate teams are working with the PATH Foundation to investigate alignment alternatives for both trail and transit.
+Completing the Northwest BeltLine is a key objective for the Atlanta BeltLine, and will close the 22 mile BeltLine loop by connecting the Westside Trail to the Northeast Trail.
+Atlanta BeltLine, Inc’s (ABI’s) engineering and real estate teams are working with the PATH Foundation to investigate alignment alternatives for both trail and transit.
 The trail and transit consultants will be procured and contracted separately but will be working seamlessly together to define the corridor alignment.
-ABI will publish a Request for Qualifications to study transit alignments in 2021, which will be funded through a Federal Transit Authority grant.
+ABI will publish a Request for Qualifications to study transit alignments, which will be funded through a Federal Transit Authority grant.

 The Northwest corridor presents unique challenges because the existing rail corridors in this area are in use.
 The CSX corridor starting from approximately Huff Road to the MARTA Armour Rail Yards is one option; the other is the Norfolk Southern (NS) corridor starting approximately from Howell Mill Road and ending at the MARTA Amour Rail Yards.
 While we will study alignments alongside the existing rail corridor, particularly for the transit alignment, the preferred alignment for trail will likely be a better experience for users if it does not run adjacent to active rail lines.
 Atlanta Beltline will be investigating creative alternatives to assemble the real estate for this corridor.
 The work will include repurposing existing road and sidewalk infrastructure, like the in-progress Westside Trail Segment 3 conversion of Marietta Boulevard.
 Using land adjacent to water ways such as the completed Tanyard Creek segment is another possibility.
 We are also actively working with property owners in this region, particularly where large tracks of land are available with limited curb cuts or driveways.